 South: Sir Ernest Shackleton’s Glorious Epic of the Antarctic movie image via the San Francisco Silent Film Festival.

-“South Movie: Ernest Shackleton’s Harrowing Antarctic Expedition” last updated in January 2022.
+“South (1919) Movie Review: Ernest Shackleton Goes on Harrowing Antarctic Expedition” last updated in September 2022.